 The British chain specialising in health and beauty care Superdrug has entered into a partnership with the My Online Therapy online clinic, which is highlighted on the retailer’s website.
 The latter revealed in a survey that 6 out of 10 customers felt that their mental health problem had worsened with lockdown and social distancing measures.

 The eCommerce site Zappos, specialising in footwear sales and renowned for offering the best employee and customer experience in the world, launched a 24/7 telephone hotline to help customers who call about… “any subject”: weather, holiday plans, a list of restaurants offering take-away sales, or a selection of the best apps created to cope with the situation and relieve isolation.

 Rungis Market signed a partnership with the Epicery platform, which hosted “Rungis delivered to your home” on its website.
 Parisians and residents of the inner suburbs of Paris were thus able to put together their “basket” of fruit and vegetables and other fresh produce and have it delivered to their homes.

-The Greater Nancy city area decided to launch an e-commerce website Achetez-GrandNancy.fr (Buy-GrandNancy.fr) to allow Nancy residents do their shopping from home and have it delivered to their homes.
+The Greater Nancy city area decided to launch an e-commerce website Achetez-GrandNancy.fr (Buy-GrandNancy.fr) to allow Nancy residents to do their shopping from home and have it delivered to their homes.

 In Rennes, around fifteen shopkeepers on the Place de la Gare square (bakers, grocers, wine merchants, restaurateurs, etc.) have decided to offer their services for take-away sales or delivery on placedelagare.shop website and app.